gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ---

-## Step 7: Configure the Azure Sphere WiFi Networking
+## Step 7: Configure the Azure Sphere WiFi Network

 From the **Azure Sphere Developer Command Prompt**: